 Store your cooking wine in a cool and dark place, away from direct sunlight and heat sources.
 This will help preserve its flavor and prevent any spoilage.
 If the cooking wine starts to smell like vinegar or develop an unusual taste, discard it immediately.

-See also How do you cook tomatillos
+See also How to cook beef hind shank

 3. Keep it out of reach from children